fox5sandiego.com

 -

-Tiger Woods, Phil Mickelson return to Farmers Insurance Open
+Woods misses cut, Mickelson makes it to weekend at Farmers Insurance Open

 -